alvercau/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->I have both versions on my computer.
-I usually use version 2.7, since some of the packages are not stable in version 3.
-It's also the version I'm most familiar with.
+> I have both versions on my computer.
+I learned Python in version 2.7, but lately I have been using version 3.5 more often.
+What I do not like about version 3.5 is that you need brackets for the print command.
+I keep on automatically using the 2.7 syntax...

 ###Q2.
 Which Python Version Installed